 Secret War (cross time period)

-This innovative programme allows active exploration of curriculum subjects in relation to real historic artefacts within the museum.
+This innovative programme allows active exploration of curriculum subjects in relation to real historic artifacts within the museum.

 - Use primary sources as evidence to construct, illustrate and present an argument

 - Develop communication and presentation skills through filmmaking

 - Deepen understanding about the impact of conflict on people’s lives in the past and relevance to society today

 - KS3 History: Challenges for Britain, Europe and the wider world 1901 to the present day

 - Fill out the Schools Visit Request Form

 - You will receive a response within ten working days

 - Please don't make travel arrangements until you have received a confirmation email with your Visit Confirmation Letter attached